Regional Express Ticket Conditions of Contract and Terms of Carriage

 in respect of destruction or loss to baggage or death or injury of any Passenger:

-AUD$1,600: in respect of destruction or loss to registered or checked baggage of the Passenger; and
+AU$3,000: in respect of destruction or loss to registered or check-in baggage of the Passenger; and

-AUD$160: in respect of destruction or loss to other baggage (cabin baggage) of the Passenger;
+AU$300: in respect of destruction or loss to other baggage (carry-on baggage) of the Passenger;

 such other sums as may be prescribed by applicable legislation for the time being in force.

-Except as provided for under the Law, the Company is not liable for loss or damage to, or delay in the delivery of fragile or perishable articles, money, jewellery, precious metals, negotiable papers, securities or other valuables (including but not limited to cameras and computers), business documents or samples which are included in the Passenger's checked baggage, whether with or without the knowledge of the Company.
+Except as provided for under the Law, the Company is not liable for loss or damage to, or delay in the delivery of fragile or perishable articles, money, jewellery, precious metals, negotiable papers, securities or other valuables (including but not limited to cameras and computers), business documents, passports and other identification documents, samples, medicines or drugs which are included in the Passenger's check-in baggage, whether with or without the knowledge of the Company.
 Such personal valuable items should be carried on the Passenger's person or in carry on baggage under his/her care.

 The Company is also not liable for damage to baggage if baggage weight exceeds the maximum design limits of the manufacturer, where manufacturer’s specifications are unavailable the weight limit applied will be 25kgs.
 The Claim will not be approved if it is deemed damage was not due to negligence by Rex.

 Cancellation and Luggage insurance which covers some travel related risks is available while booking your flight online.

 Time limit for action: Any action in court to claim damages must be brought within two years from the date of arrival of the aircraft, or from the date on which the aircraft ought to have arrived.

 In the interest of on-time departure, every Passenger must be checked in and ready for boarding by the time fixed by the Company from time to time, and in any case not less than 30 minutes prior to the scheduled departure time for Sydney, Melbourne, Adelaide,